jpedro/jpedro.github.io/stuff.md

 Maybe it's how their messy brains work.
 But I keep finding the people that do the best work in operations/infrastructure/cloud were for a long enough time developers.
 They think in layers and single responsabilities, reusability and decoupling.
+Naming, punctation, attention to detail matter, because compilers don't tolerate typos.

 Everyone should be exposed at coding.
 Coding should be mandatory at school, even if just for a few lessons.
 Sometimes it doesn't stick.
 For others, it can become addictive and it will change how they approach problems.
+It's a good mental tool.

 Programming languages are the midway between human languages and math.